IsabelCD/Retractions/README.md

 *Retraction characteristics*
 RWD data
 - Reasons for retraction
-- See who initiated retraction proceedings (if it was the author, publisher, etc.)
+- Who initiated retraction proceedings (if it was the author, publisher, etc.)
 - Geographic differences (compare G7 w/ BRICK, north/south, etc. )
 - Analysis by journal (and compare ranking)
 - Analysis by scientific area